kartikay-bagla/jekyll-now/_posts/2017-7-5-Getting-Started-With-Jekyll-Now.md

 title: Getting Started With Jekyll Now
 ---

-So far, due to the excellent tutorials and documentation provided by Barry Clack, setting up jekyll and getting this website up and running has been a breeze.
+So far, due to the excellent tutorials and documentation provided by Barry Clark, setting up jekyll and getting this website up and running has been a breeze.

 The steps I followed so far:
 1. Fork Barry Clark's **Jekyll Now repo** - [located here](https://github.com/barryclark/jekyll-now)